An Oncomming Storm

 Ser Rickon Merryweather, aged 36, former Guardian of Lady Sansa.
 A large, sturdy fighter who have known lady Rechildess since youth.

-The current disposition and position of house Wynd has, due to recent events, become one of the most crucial political questions in the entire Cockelsreach.
+The current disposition and position of house Wynd has, due to recent events, become one of the most crucial political questions in the entire Cocklesreach.
 This is no small part due to the indisposition of Lord Erik Wynd, which means several factions within the house currently vie for power.
 Lady Sansa Wynd, the legal heir to the lord, is currently engaged with ser Aeron Bywater and her faction closely aligned with this house.
 Lady Rechildess Vyrwel has close ties to house Logane and through them to house Hargrove.
 Lady Alise Wynd meanwhile has connections to house Wallon, though these appear more peripheral.

 Elsewhere house Wynd is very much bereft of allies and its relations with neighbouring houses is far from easy.
-In particular there has long been tension between house Wynd and Septel over duties and rights on the Cockelsroad from Wyndwater.
+In particular there has long been tension between house Wynd and Septel over duties and rights on the Cocklesroad from Wyndwater.
 The young house Strongbow, partly founded on relinquished Wynd lands, is another hostile neighbour.